-Secretariaat Secrétariat O./ref.: WIV-ISP/41/BAC/2011_0898 Title: Advice of the Belgian Biosafety Advisory Council on the application EFSA/GMO/BE/2010/79 from Monsanto under Regulation (EC) No. 1829/2003 Context The application EFSA/GMO/BE/2010/79 was submitted by Monsanto on 17 May 2010 for the marketing of genetically modified soybean MON87701 for food and feed uses, import and processing within the framework of Regulation (EC) No. 1829/20031.
-Soybean MON87701 expresses the gene of the Cry1Ac protein that confers resistance against specific lepidopteran insects.
-The application was officially acknowledged by EFSA on 11 June 2010.
+Secretariaat Secrétariat O./ref.: WIV-ISP/41/BAC/2012\0444 Title: Advice of the Belgian Biosafety Advisory Council on the application EFSA/GMO/NL/2009/73 from Monsanto under Regulation (EC) No. 1829/2003 Context The application EFSA/GMO/NL/2009/73was submitted by Monsanto on 27 August 2009 for the marketing of genetically modified soybean MON87701 x MON89788 for food and feed uses, import and processing within the framework of Regulation (EC) No. 1829/2003.
+Soybean MON87701 x MON89788 expresses the gene of the Cry1Ac protein that confers resistance against specific lepidopteran insects and the gene of the CP4 EPSPS protein conferring tolerance to glyphosate-based herbicides.
+The application was officially acknowledged by EFSA on 8 December 2009.
 On the same date EFSA started the formal three-month consultation period of the Member States, in accordance with Articles 6.4 and 18.4 of Regulation (EC) No. 1829/2003 (consultation of national Competent Authorities within the meaning of Directive 2001/18/EC designated by each Member State in the case of genetically modified organisms being part of the products).
 Within the framework of this consultation, the Belgian Biosafety Advisory Council (BAC), under the supervision of a coordinator and with the assistance of its Secretariat, contacted experts to evaluate the dossier, chosen from the common list of experts drawn up by the BAC and the Biosafety and Biotechnology Unit (SBB).
-However, because this dossier repeats the data given in application EFSA/GMO/NL/2009/73 (Soybean MON87701 x MON89788) previously evaluated by seven Belgian experts, the same experts were asked to evaluate the parts of the dossier on MON87701 that have not been evaluated before.
-Three experts answered positively to this request, and formulated a number of comments to the dossier, which were edited by the coordinator and added to the comments already given for application EFSA/GMO/NL/2009/73.
-See Annex I for an overview of all the comments and for the list of comments actually placed on the EFSAnet on 3 September 2010.
-The opinion of the EFSA Scientific Panel on GMOs was adopted on 6 July 2011 (EFSA Journal 2011; 9(7):2309)2, and published together with the responses from the EFSA GMO Panel to comments submitted by the experts during the three-month consultation period.
-On 1 August 2011 the opinion of EFSA was forwarded to the Belgian experts.
+Seven experts answered positively to this request, and formulated a number of comments to the dossier, which were edited by the coordinator.
+See Annex I for an overview of all the comments and for the list of comments actually placed on the EFSAnet on 5 March 2010.
+The opinion of the EFSA Scientific Panel on GMOs was adopted on 26 January 2012 (EFSA Journal 2012; 10(2):2560, and published together with the responses from the EFSA GMO Panel to comments submitted by the experts during the three-month consultation period.
+On 16 February 2012 the opinion of EFSA was forwarded to the Belgian experts.
 They were invited to give comments and to react if needed to the answers given by the EFSA GMO Panel, in particular in case the comments formulated in their initial assessment of the dossier were not taken into account in the opinion of EFSA.
-In addition, the complementary information regarding (i) molecular characterization and (ii) allergenicity testing sent by the applicant to EFSA in the course of the evaluation of the application was provided to the coordinator and to the experts who evaluated these aspects of the application.
-The comments
+The comments formulated by the experts together with the opinion of EFSA including the answers of the EFSA GMO Panel form the basis of the advice of the Biosafety Advisory Council given below.
+In addition, the scientific evaluations of the single events, namely soybean line MON87701 (EFSA/GMO/BE/2010/79), and line MON89788 (EFSA/GMO/NL/2006/36) are taken into account in this advice.
+The Biosafety Council formulated a positive advice for line MON89788.
+For line MON87701, because OECD recommendation regarding the comparative